Princeton-CDH/derrida-django/README.rst

 Unit Tests
 ~~~~~~~~~~

-Unit tests are written with `py.test <http://doc.pytest.org/>`__ but use
+Unit tests are written with `py.test <http://doc.pytest.org/>`_ but use
 Django fixture loading and convenience testing methods when that makes
 things easier.
 To run them, first install development requirements::

     pip install -r dev-requirements.txt

-Configure a Solr core for testing and update with the built solr schema.
+Configure a Solr core for testing and update with the built solr schema
+using the same build_solr_schema manage command as for development, above.
 (The test Solr core will be cleared and reindexed for tests of functionality
 that require Solr.)
+Any new unit tests that require Solr should use Django
+`override_settings` to use the test connection.

 Run tests using py.test::